GSA/Section508.gov/_events/2020-11-12-unmasking-accessibility.md

 start-date: #only fill in start date if the events spans multiple days (YYYY-MM-DD)
 end-date: 2020-11-12 #otherwise use end-date (YYYY-MM-DD)
 permalink: /event/unmasking-accessibility-moving-beyond-band-aid-solution/
+description: Accessibility isn’t a one-time fix—learn how to embed accessibility into business processes, beyond tools and compliance, to build sustainable, organization-wide digital accessibility practices.
 image:
 image-alt:
 created: 2020-11-12